suiryc/TiddlyWiki-dev/README.md

-Some TiddlyWiki plugins:
+Some TiddlyWiki devel notes and plugins:

 * ToDoListPlugin: a ToDo list macro to drop inside a tiddler
-* GATracker: Google Analytics asynchronous tracking
+* GATrackerPlugin: Google Analytics asynchronous tracking

 Accessible on the [GitHub project page](http://suiryc.github.com/TiddlyWiki-dev/).